It\^o Stochastic differentials: It o stochastic differentials using convergence in probability

 \begin{definition}[Chords bounded in probability] Let $X$ be a continuous semimartingale with canonical decomposition $X=X_0+A+M$.
 Furthermore, let $A=A^1-A^2$ be the canonical decomposition of the finite variation part as a difference of non-decreasing processes.
-Then $X$ is said to have \emph{chords bounded in probability} (CBP) at time $t$ if
+Then we say that $X$ has \emph{chords bounded in probability} (CBP) at time $t$ if

 We denote the set of all real-valued continuous semimartingales with CBP at time $t$ by $\mathcal{S}^\text{CBP}_t(\mathbb{R})$. \end{definition}